robturtle/io-interface/README.md

 Also

-1. The fields in the interface can be marked optional
+1. The fields in the interface CAN be marked optional.
-2. Generic types are NOT supported
+2. Generic types are NOT supported.
-3. Union types are NOT supported (Thinking this as an approach to enforce the certainty of an API)
+3. Union types are NOT supported (Thinking this as an approach to enforce the certainty of an API).
 4. `null`, `any`, `unknown` are illegal.
+5. Recursive types are NOT supported.

 ### You need declare schemas in topological order